Our verdict

 Less weight and more stack in a wide enough platform

 We absolutely LOVE it when brands are able to provide extra cushioning while reducing weight.
 In addition to the 5 grams already mentioned, the v25 offers an impressive 15% more foam in the rearfoot area.
-This means you'll have even more support and comfort during your runs.
+This means even more support and comfort for the run!

-All this high and soft foam comes with a trade-off in terms of stability despite the wide platform.
+All this thick and soft foam comes with a trade-off in terms of stability despite the wide platform.
 The 25th edition of the Cumulus model may not be the best choice for pronators.
-Check the Cumulus 24 instead.
+Check out the GT 2000 11 instead.

 On the flip side, if you've got your heart set on snagging the latest update, you should know that it features the widest platform in Cumulus history.
 For example, it's a whole 6% wider than the v23 and a jaw-dropping 8% wider than the average running shoe.